LuCeHe/lucehe.github.io/_posts/2019-3-27-differentiable-argmax.md

 ```

-Which is simply a differentiable argmax :)
+Which is simply a differentiable argmax :) You can check the whole functional code on [GitHub](https://github.com/LuCeHe/codes4blog/blob/master/differentiable_argmax.py).

 Hope you liked it! and see you next time ;)